nitomanto/the-t-word/README.md

 ```
+├── 2024election An Exploratory Analysis of Politicultural Communities on TikTok
 ├── README.md: this file
 ├── association_rules.csv: CSV containing data of mined hashtag association rules
 ├── bertopic_crossfold.ipynb: Notebook containing code for BERTopic analysis.
 This notebook was initially hosted on Google CoLab for access to GPU compute resource.